 Taking an annuity at age 55 can offer security, but isn't the most flexible option for those early years of retirement.
 Your requirements at 55 are likely to be very different from those at 77, and many people are not ready to lock into the fixed terms of an annuity so early on.

 Drawdown offers you more flexibility and is allowed from age 55 years onwards.
-There are two types of Income Drawdown available: Capped Income Drawdown and Flexi-Acess Drawdown (see below).
+There are two types of Drawdown available: Capped Drawdown and Flexi-Acess Drawdown (see below).

 SSAS Practitioner.com can help tailor your investments to suit your drawdown requirements and provide a projected income stream.
 This is all included in our annual fee.
 Remember we do not provide investment advice.

-Continue in Capped Income Drawdown if you were taking drawdown pre April 2015.
+You can continue in Capped Drawdown if you were taking drawdown pre April 2015.

 Capped Drawdown allows a pension to be paid up to a maximum amount every year.
 The maximum is set at 150% of the GAD (Government Actuary Department) rates.
 The maximum income limits are reviewed every 3 years before age 75 and annually after age 75.
 Any income drawn from your SSAS by way of Capped Drawdown is subject to income tax, as indeed is any pension income.